 How to avoid fraudulent brokers online

 Below, we will share a few points that are good to keep in mind when selecting a broker for online trading.
-There are never any guarantees, but by being well informed and doing your diligence, you can reduce the risk of falling victim to a broker scam online.
+There are never any guarantees, but by being well informed and doing your due diligence, you can reduce the risk of falling victim to a broker scam online.

 If you encounter something that you find suspicious, you can report it to the relevant financial authority or to the police.